Nico-Curti/cardio/README.md

     Each FIELDNAME must be unique, and the necessary FIELDNAMEs are: Device, Sex, Age, Length, Weight, City, Country, Lifestyle, Smoking, Afib, Rhythm, Class.

+    Length is supposed to be expressed in cm.

     Each text is a valid VALUE, but some [replacements](https://github.com/Nico-Curti/cardio/blob/master/modules/create_db.py#L122) will be employed.

     Optional FIELDNAMEs can be added but will be discarded.